HTM has momentum, but awareness still lags. Strategic advocacy could change that.

 Federal job classifications don’t help either.
 As Stephen Grimes, principal consultant at Strategic Healthcare Technology Associates LLC and a 24×7 advisory board member, points out, the US Bureau of Labor Statistics tracks job growth for “medical equipment repairers”—a category projected to grow 18.4% from 2023 to 2033—but doesn’t separately recognize titles like biomedical equipment technician or clinical engineer.
 Clinical engineering is instead lumped under broader roles like bioengineering.
 That lack of precision makes it harder to measure the profession’s full impact—and harder to advocate for it.

-This fragmentation can also make it harder for students to discover the field, harder for school counselors to advise toward it, and harder for employers to classify and promote it consistently.
+This fragmentation also makes it harder for students to discover the field, harder for school counselors to advise toward it, and harder for employers to classify and promote it consistently.
 The result?
 A profession in high demand that remains, for many, hidden in plain sight.
 That’s why a clearer, more consistent approach to branding—starting with standardized terminology—isn’t just helpful; it’s necessary.

 Why Advocacy Must Scale Up